turingschool/curriculum-site/module4/projects/solo_stretch_tech/index.md

 You will be designing this application from the ground up.
 For the most part, you have control over what you build, but we want to help set you up for success by defining a few requirements for the product.
 We don't want you choosing a project that is too small to last over the next 10 weeks and we don't want you starting to code when you haven't done your due diligence planning.
 For your MVP, we expect:
 - A clearly defined app idea with a specific audience
+  - ex.
+"A budget management app for freelancers to track income, expenses, and tax deductions."
 - A large enough scope to take 10+ weeks
 - Two stretch technologies (1 BE and 1 FE) implemented
 - The frontend and backend should "talk" at least 3 different places in the app, with at least one request mutating the data (POST, PATCH, PUT, DELETE)